-FCS CKM.1 Cryptographic key generation

-Dependencies: [FCS CKM.2 Cryptographic key distribution, or

-FCS\COP.1 Cryptographic operation] FCS\CKM.4 Cryptographic key destruction

-FCS\CKM.1.1.
-The TSF shall generate the cryptographic key that is unique to the MFD in accordance with a specified cryptographic key generation algorithm [MSN-R3 expansion algorithm] and specified cryptographic key size [256 bits] that meet the following: [Data Security Kit Encryption Standard]
+FCS_CKM.1 Cryptographic key generation Hierarchical to: No other components.
+Dependencies: [FCS_CKM.2 Cryptographic key distribution, or FCS_COP.1 Cryptographic operation] FCS_CKM.4 Cryptographic key destruction FCS_CKM.1.1.
+The TSF shall generate the cryptographic key that is unique to the MFD in accordance with a specified cryptographic key generation algorithm [MSN-R3 expansion algorithm] and specified cryptographic key size [256 bits] that meet the following: [Data Security Kit Encryption Standard] FCS_COP.1 Cryptographic operation Hierarchical to: No other components.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction FCS_COP.1.1 The TSF shall perform [ • Encrypting spool image data that will be written to the HDD • Encrypting filing image data that will be written to the HDD • Encrypting the address book data that will be written to the HDD • Encrypting confidential file passwords that will be written to the HDD

-Kit Eliciyption Standard

-FCS COP.1 Cryptographic operation

-Dependencies: [FDP ITC.1 Import of user data without security attributes, or

-FDP ITC.2 Import of user data with security attributes, or

-FCS\CKM.1 Cryptographic key generation] FCS\CKM.4 Cryptographic key destruction

-FCS\COP.1.1 The TSF shall perform [

-- Encrypting spool image data that will be written to the Flash memory - Decrypting spool image data that was read from the Flash memory - Encrypting spool image data that will be written to the HDD - Encrypting filing image data that will be written to the HDD

-- Encrypting the address book data that will be written to the HDD - Encrypting the administrator password that will be written to the HDD - Encrypting confidential file passwords that will be written to the HDD - Decrypting spool image data that was read from the HDD - Decrypting filing image data that was read from the HDD - Decrypting the address book data that was read from the HDD - Decrypting the administrator password that was read from the HDD - Decrypting confidential file passwords that was read from the HDD

-] in accordance with a specified cryptographic algorithm [Rijndael Algorithm] and cryptographic key size [256 bits] that meet the following: [FIPS PUB 197].

-6.2.2 Class FDP: User Data Protection

-FDP IFC.1 Subset information flow control

-Dependencies: FDP IFF.1 Simple security attributes

-- FDP IFC.1.1 The TSF shall enforce the [fax information flow control SFP] on [ - Reception at the fax I/F from the fax line and transmission from the network I/F to the internal network (subject) - Data received at the fax I/F from the fax line (information) - Relay from the fax I/F to the network I/F (operation)

-FDP IFF.1 Simple security attributes

-Dependencies: FDP IFC.1 Subset information flow control

-FMT MSA.3 Static attributes initialization

-- The TSF shall enforce the [fax information flow control SFP] based on the following FDP IFF.1.1 types of subjects and information security attributes: [ - Reception at the fax I/F from the fax line (subject): No security attributes - Transmission from the network I/F to the internal network (subject): No security attributes - Data received at the fax I/F from the fax line (information): No security attributes - FDP IFF.1.2 The TSF shall permit an information flow between a controlled subject and controlled information via a controlled operation if the following rules hold: [Never permits]. - The TSF shall enforce the [None (additional information flow control SFP rules)].
-FDP IFF.1.3 - FDP IFF.1.4 The TSF shall explicitly authorise an information flow based on the following rules: [None (rules, based on security attributes, that explicitly authorise information flows)]. - The TSF shall explicitly deny an information flow based on the following rules: [None FDP IFF.1.5 (rules, based on security attributes, that explicitly deny information flows)]. - FDP RIP.1 Subset residual information protection

-- The TSF shall ensure that any previous information content of a resource is made FDP RIP.1.1 unavailable by overwriting one or more times upon the [deallocation of the resource] from] the following objects: [

-- The spool image data file on the HDD

-- The filing image data file on the HDD

-- The address book data file on the HDD
+Encrypting the administrator password that will be written to the Flash memory Decrypting spool image data that was read from the HDD Decrypting filing image data that was read from the HDD Decrypting the address book data that was read from the HDD Decrypting confidential file passwords that was read from the HDD Decrypting confidential file passwords that was read from the Flash memory J in accordance with a specified cryptographic algorithm [AES Rijndael Algorithm] and cryptographic key size [256 bits] that meet the following: [FIPS PUB 197].
+6.2.2 Class FDP: User Data Protection FDP_IFC.1 Subset information flow control Hierarchical to: No other components.
+Dependencies: FDP_IFF.1 Simple security attributes FDP_IFC.1.1 The TSF shall enforce the [fax information flow control SFP] on [ • Reception at the fax I/F from the fax line and transmission from the network I/F to the internal network (subject) • Data received at the fax I/F from the fax line (information) • Relay from the fax I/F to the network I/F (operation) ].
+FDP_IFF.1 Simple security attributes Hierarchical to: No other components.
+Dependencies: FDP_IFC.1 Subset information flow control FMT_MSA.3 Static attributes initialization FDP_IFF.1.1 The TSF shall enforce the [fax information flow control SFP] based on the following types of subjects and information security attributes: [ • Reception at the fax I/F from the fax line (subject): No security attributes • Transmission from the network I/F to the internal network (subject): No security attributes • Data received at the fax I/F from the fax line (information): No security attributes ].
+FDP_IFF.1.2 The TSF shall permit an information flow between a controlled subject and controlled information via a controlled operation if the following rules hold: [Never permits].
+FDP_IFF.1.3 The TSF shall enforce the [None (additional information flow control SFP rules)].
+FDP_IFF.1.4 The TSF shall explicitly authorise an information flow based on the following rules: [None (rules, based on security attributes, that explicitly authorise information flows)].
+FDP_IFF.1.5 The TSF shall explicitly deny an information flow based on the following rules: [None (rules, based on security attributes, that explicitly deny information flows)].
+FDP_RIP.1 Subset residual information protection Hierarchical to: No other components.
+Dependencies: No dependencies.
+FDP_RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable by overwriting one or more times upon the [deallocation of the resource] from] the following objects: [ • The spool image data file on the HDD • The filing image data file on the HDD • The address book data file on the HDD ].

-- The spool image data file in the Flash memory